hamedmx/hamedmx.github.io/_publications/2026-05-01-acse-ijcai.md

 paperurl: "https://arxiv.org/abs/2605.04295"
 status: "Accepted for publication in the Proceedings of International Joint Conference on Artificial Intelligence"
 arxiv: "https://arxiv.org/abs/2605.04295"
 citation: 'Karimi, H., Meyappan, V., & Samavi, R. (2026).
 “LLMs Uncertainty Quantification via Adaptive Conformal Semantic Entropy.”
-Accepted in the 35th International Joint Conference on Artificial Intelligence (IJCAI 2026).
-Accepted to be published in Proceedings of IJCAI 2026.'
+Accepted to be published in the Proceedings of the 35th International Joint Conference on Artificial Intelligence (IJCAI 2026).'
 ---

 <div class="justify-text">